-Whelping Puppies: What do I Need Whelping Puppies?
+Whelping Puppies: What do I Need Whelping Puppies at Home?

 Summary: Part of being a responsible dog breeder is being prepared for whelping puppies from your pregnant dog.
 There are quite a few items that you should have ready before the big whelping day arrives.
-We provide a list of these items.
+We provide a list of these items for whelping puppies at home.

 What is the Temperature of a Dog in Labor?

 Most dogs have the normal temperature of between 101 and 102.5.
 The temperature needs to be taken rectally with a good rectal thermometer.
-Or you can use a digital thermometer like 'Pet-Temp' carried at Drs.
-Foster and Smith Inc. This thermometer is an amazing advancement in technology allowing you to take a dog's temperature in 1 second.
+Or you can use a digital thermometer like Pet-Temp Ear Thermometer available at Amazon.
+This thermometer is an amazing advancement in technology allowing you to take a dog’s temperature in 1 second.

 It is best if you take the temperature a week or two before the dog's due date and then again around the due date.
 If you are taking the temperature rectally, lubricate the rectal thermometer with K-Y jelly before inserting the thermometer into the rectum of the expectant dog.
 When the dog's temperature drops below 100 degrees she will probably be whelping puppies in the next twenty four hours.
 At this point it is time to cancel plans and just be home with her.